openvpn client is unable to use OTP (temporary) passwords

 This 2nd approach would fully work if pfsense network up is also able to execute a "pre-up" shell command before trying to establish a connection.
 I observed as being possible to do this with Viscosity OpenVPN client and also with the Linux OpenVPN client but not with pfsense.
 If this is possible, is clearly not documented.
 Being able to run a pre-up command is essential in order to be able to write temporary/OTP credentials into the auth-user-pass file.

-#3 Updated by Sorin Sbarnea over 1 year ago
+#3 Updated by Sorin Sbarnea almost 2 years ago

 I attached a screenshot of the initial implementation as it would make easier to review it.I know that there are security concerns regarding what the user may write into this shell script, so we need to evaluate several aspects.